-Watson Headche® Approach
+Watson Headache® Approach

-For Health Professionals Managing Headache and Migraine
+Identifying the Role of the Neck For Health Professionals Managing Headache and Migraine

-and innovative clinical reasoning, identifying and managing relevant neck disorders not only
+a sequence of manual therapy techniques and innovative clinical reasoning, identifying and managing relevant neck disorders not only in cervicogenic headache but also in primary headache

 Upper Cervical Spine

-Neuro anatomy indicates that the immediate musculoskeletal cause of Headache or Migraine will be noxious afferents (C1-3) from dysfunction of the O-C3 spinal segments and related structures.1 The Watson Headache® Approach is a manual therapy system designed to identify and treat relevant (to Headache and Migraine conditions) disorders in the upper cervical spine.
+The Watson Headache® Approach is a manual therapy system designed to identify and treat relevant (to Headache and Migraine conditions) disorders in the upper cervical spine.

 It is important to emphasise that The Watson Headache® Approach does not involve the use of high velocity thrust techniques.

 The Approach involves a series of original passive accessory intervertebral movement examination techniques (unique to the Watson Headache® Approach), which are applied by slow, non-oscillatory (i.e. sustained) thumb pressure, selectively examining each of the upper three spinal segments through their known ranges of movements.
-If a disorder (usually hypomobility) of one or more of these segments is responsible for Headache or Migraine, the usual head pain is reproduced – temporarily – it ceases immediately the technique is ceased.

 Relevancy of C1-3 Afferents